 When the Norfolk Hotel first opened in 1904, Kenya, or British East Africa as it was known, was a hunting ground for big-game hunters and The Norfolk Hotel was a favourite watering hole pre- and post expeditions.

 Wealthy visitors from Europe, escaping from freezing northern winters, and younger sons of the British gentry seeking their fortunes in a new land also formed the hotel’s upper crust clientele.

-What about the décor?
+What about the décor at the Norfolk hotel?

 The distinctive Tudor architecture stands out as a reminder of Kenya’s colonial past.
 The neat central garden is filled with palms, colourful tropical flowers and decorated with a display of old carriages.